timjogorman/RicherEventDescription/guidelines.md

 NEG generally allows.

-#### N/A, MST - Most and LTL - Little

-Our three different degrees are N/A, MST, and LTL.
+**N/A, MST - Most and LTL - Little**: Our three different degrees are N/A, MST, and LTL.
 N/A is used where there is no need to mark either of the other two degrees on the EVENT, and is the default value for degree.
 These are used when there has been "a little" of an event, or a large (but not complete) change: